-The Department of History and Political Science offers the B.A. and B.S degrees in Political Science, and the B.A. degree in History.
-History focuses on the past in a variety of contexts while Political Science studies political behavior and values.
-Though each discipline is unique, there is often a natural overlap between the two, and the goal of our department for each major is the same -to instill in you the ability to think and create your own answers to questions that have been asked by scholars through the ages.
+The History program offers the B.A. degree in History.
+History focuses on the past in a variety of contexts, and the goal of our program is to instill in you the ability to think and create your own answers to questions that have been asked by scholars through the ages.

-Classroom activities include lectures, discussion, and computer work.
-Outside the classroom, you'll learn and grow from your participation in field trips, the History Club, the Pre-Law Society, and opportunities to work on political campaigns for the candidates of your choice.
+Classroom activities include guided research, group work, presentations, lectures and discussions, aided by appropriate technology.
+Outside the classroom, you'll learn and grow from your participation in activities such as field trips and the History Club.

-Juniors and seniors can arrange internships, which typically open the door to many varied experiences You may have an opportunity to work in city planning or another government office Many students attend professional meetings with faculty members to network and learn about career options available to them
+Juniors and seniors can arrange internships, which typically open the door to many varied experiences.
+Many students attend professional meetings with faculty members to network and learn about career options available to them.

-The Department of History and Political Sciencealso offers an Honors within the Major option in History.
+The History program also offers an Honors within the Major option in History.
 The purpose of the program is to provide an opportunity for highly achieving students who are motivated and talented to do an in-depth investigation of an area of interest in consultation with a professor having expertise in that area.
-Please see the department chair during the first semester of your junior year for further information.
+Please see the program coordinator during the first semester of your junior year for further information.
 During the senior year, students should register for HON 493 and HON 494.